chandywerks/laravel-mysql-docker-compose/README.md

 ## New Project

-*Run `docker-compose create` if you haven't brought the app container up yet*
+*Run `docker-compose up --no-start` if you haven't brought the app container up yet*

 Copy the default project files from the `app` container in to a new directory